Department Head: Eadric Bressel

 The Human Movement Science major curriculum is based on the standards and benchmarks of the National Association for Sport and Physical Education (NASPE).
 Each course is matrixed against the standards to assure quality in curriculum content.
 A number of assessments are available for exiting students, including Praxis 2, for physical education pre-service teachers, and a number of certifications of the American College of Sports Medicine (ACSM), for students interested in fitness programming.
 Exit surveys and interviews are conducted annually, as well as post-graduation surveys.

 Please refer to the general admission requirements.
-In addition, the letters of recommendation must be written by professionals in health or physical education who know the applicant and his/her work well.
+In addition, at least two of the three letters of recommendation should come from faculty members unless you have been out of school for 10 or more years or on a case by case basis.
+Otherwise, the letters of recommendation must be written by professionals in health, physical education, kinesiology, or another related field who know the applicant and his/her work well.
 Students with fewer than 12 credits of undergraduate health or physical education coursework may be asked to make up any deficiencies before being granted matriculated status.
 Basic competencies that have not been acquired through courses or experience may be obtained by completing prerequisite undergraduate courses without credit.
 Other nongraduate credit courses may be required by the admissions committee.
 Students with weak oral or written English skills will be required to take remedial work or complete undergraduate or Intensive English classes.

-Research areas include health promotion, health education, exercise science, corporate wellness, sport psychology, sport in society, biomechanics, and pedagogy.
+Research areas include health promotion, health education, exercise science, corporate wellness, sport psychology, sport in society, biomechanics, neuromechanics, and pedagogy, and other related fields.
 Research laboratories include the Biomechanics Lab, the Exercise Physiology Lab, the Body Composition Lab, the Neuromechanics Lab, the Neuromuscular Research Lab, the Perception-Action Lab, the Sensory Motor Behavior Lab, the Sport and Exercise Psychology Lab, and the John Worley Sport Medicine Clincial Research Center.

 Teaching and research assistantships are available through the Kinesiology and Health Science Department and are awarded on a competitive basis.
-Application for the assistantships must be made by March 15 to the department head.
-A formal application for admission must be submitted to the School of Graduate Studies at the same time as the application for an assistantship.
+Applications for the assistantships must be completed and submitted to the department by the beginning of March.
+A formal online application for a graduate program must be submitted to the School of Graduate Studies as well as the assistantship application.
+Assistantship positions are conditioned upon acceptance into a graduate program and applications should meet all application requirements with no deficiencies.
 A recipient of a graduate assistantship is usually eligible for a waiver for the out-of-state portion of his or her tuition for the first fiscal year.
-For additional financial assistance information, check the departmental home page at: khs.usu.edu/
+For additional information, or questions contact the department at: https://khs.usu.edu/

 Additional and/or updated information about graduate courses and programs may be obtained from the Kinesiology and Health Science Department, or check the departmental home page at khs.usu.edu.